Waterfall Project Management Methodology: Principles and Practices

 - User manuals and training materials.

-After deployment, the product enters the maintenance phase, which addresses any issues or enhancements needed post-launch.
+After deployment, the product enters the maintenance phase, which addresses issues and enhancements needed post-launch and focuses on sustaining project outcomes.
 The maintenance phase ensures the product remains functional, relevant, and aligned with evolving user needs or market demands.

 Key Activities: